evansbenj/Reduced-Representation-Workshop/7_More_on_Stacks.md

 `more batch_1.catalog.tags.tsv`

 The first line begins with a hash (`#`) symbol and is reserved for comments.
 The next lines have columns of text.
 The 4th column lists the chromosome number and position of each tag.
 We are going to generate a file in which we sample random SNPs from 1000 tags but we want to exclude data from the X chromosome because there are differences in copy number between males and females (i.e. two in XX females and one in XY males).
-In order to do this, we can create a `blacklist` of tags to exclude, which is just a list of the numbers in the 3rd column that correspond with the `chrX` in the 4th column.
-To generate a `blacklist` based on this criterion, please use this `unix` command:
+In order to do this, we can create a list of tags to include (a `whitelist`) or exclude (a `blacklist`), which is just a list of the numbers in the 3rd column that correspond with the `chrX` in the 4th column.
+To generate a list based on this criterion, please use this `unix` command:

 `awk '$4 ~ /chrX/ {print $3}' batch_1.catalog.tags.tsv > chrX_blacklist`